 Create a shared Google doc that you and your team can edit and post to.
 On that Google doc, start by posting vital links that might come up during the AMA like Twitter or Facebook links, links to the related faculty, and things like that.

-The Google doc is also important becuase you can copy and paste specific questions that the author can refer to, which can be handy if the number of questions coming in proves to be too many to keep up with.
+The Google doc is also important because you can copy and paste specific questions that the author can refer to, which can be handy if the number of questions coming in proves to be too many to keep up with.

 Establish a method of communication with your team

-If your team isn't all in the same room, set up a seperate Google Hangout or use the chat feature inside Google docs to share information and keep one another up to date on posts you've seen, and things for people to keep in mind as the AMA continues.(top)
+If your team isn't all in the same room, set up a separate Google Hangout or use the chat feature inside Google docs to share information and keep one another up to date on posts you've seen, and things for people to keep in mind as the AMA continues.(top)